-In order to really tackle this topic, I needed to partner up with friend, colleague, and expert in reducing food waste, Chris Vogliano who wanted to share a recent post with you called 8 Ways to Reduce Your Food Waste Food Print Today:
+In order to really tackle this topic, I needed to partner up with friend, colleague, and expert in reducing food waste, Chris Vogliano who wanted to share a resource with you about reducing food waste right here.

 Per Chris, (and he’s included so many amazing resources in his references here for you!)
 Americans live in an era of a reasonably affordable, abundant, and safe food supply.
 Because of this, nearly 40% of all food we produce in the United States never makes it into our stomachs. [i] Growing this much food that has the ultimate fate of the landfill is a significant source of economic and environmental issues.